rafok2v9c/APKdevastate/README.md

 The tool helps identify potentially malicious applications by examining permissions, certificate information, and known Remote Access Trojan (RAT) signatures.

+The application may be detected as infected by Anti-Virus because it contains RAT names

 ---

 # Sample view of the software